Leikaab/crudclient/README.md

   ### Key Features

-  - **Authentication**: The framework provides a robust system for handling API authentication, simplifying the integration of secure and efficient authentication methods into your projects.
+  - **Authentication**: The framework provides a robust system for handling API authentication using the Strategy Pattern, simplifying the integration of secure and efficient authentication methods into your projects.
+See [AUTH_STRATEGIES.md](AUTH_STRATEGIES.md) for details on available authentication strategies.

   - **API Construction**: This package offers tools to easily define and structure your API interactions, allowing for dynamic and flexible API client creation that adapts to the specific needs of different projects.